 Australian studio Prideful Sloth previously made Yonder: The Cloud Catcher Chronicles, a gorgeous-looking and extremely chill game about restoring a lush fantasy landscape, though that time it was with the help of floating sprites.
 They've got form when it comes to relaxing games is what I'm saying.

-Grow: Song of the Evertree will be out this year, and has a wishlist campaign (opens in new tab) on Steam (opens in new tab).
+Grow: Song of the Evertree will be out this year, and has a wishlist campaign on Steam.
 The more wishlists it gets, the steeper its launch discount will be and the more trees get planted via the Arbor Day Foundation around the world.